 Unfortunately, collecting items to put into care packages can get expensive.
 But with some creativity and a little help from the discounts offered by your favorite stores, those care packages don’t have to make a huge dent in your budget.
 Here are 7 ideas to get you started:

 Before you can create a care package, you need shipping supplies.
 The United States Postal Service (USPS) offers a free “Military Care Kit” with the necessary supplies for sending packages overseas, including boxes, packing tape and customs forms.
-Just give them a call and ask for the kit.
-Click here for details, and if you have any questions about what you can and can’t ship overseas, visit the USPS website.
+Visit the USPS website to get your free kit, which will be shipped to you and arrive at your doorstep within 5 to 7 business days.
+If you have any questions about what you can and can’t ship overseas, visit the USPS website.

 2. Strike a pose.

 How should you send them?
 You can send them the old-fashioned way by simply mailing prints of the pictures.
 If you plan to include a large number of photos, load them onto a USB flash drive.
-Join a photo-sharing site like Snapfish or Shutterfly and make a calendar.
+Join a photo-sharing site like Snapfish or Shutterfly and make albums, calendars and other gifts.
 Or you can load images on a digital picture frame so they can be easily displayed and viewed like a slideshow.

 3. Bake goodies.